bonfa/algo-master/algo-master/summary/detail/LinkedListInPlaceReversal.md

 ## Attempt 1
 * Palindrome Linked List (NOT_SOLVED - error in reversing the list in place)
+* Reverse Linked List (SOLVED_PERFECTLY - some issues in the condition but solved easily)

 # Revision List
 ## After Attempt 1